magicmatatjahu/adi/README.md

 - Implement https://autofac.readthedocs.io/en/latest/advanced/pooled-instances.html scope - note about custom hooks like `OnGetFromPool`, probably in the Scope ADI should create the new instance of given provider (definition), or maybe not - ADI can always change reference to the definition in the session
 - Add fallback to the providers like in https://github.com/angular/angular/issues/13854
 - Implement something like ContextView from Loopback https://loopback.io/doc/en/lb4/Context.html#context-view
+- Implement something like `.of` or `createPortal` like in TypeDI - https://docs.typestack.community/typedi/#using-multiple-containers-and-scoped-containers
+- Think about creating modules from exports which is not imported, so they are not created before exporting